-In previous sections, we demonstrated how to manage your users using Admin Console, or through management APIs.
+In previous sections, we demonstrated how to manage your users using Console, or through Management API.
 This is a straightforward process for those in the role of administrator.
 However, it is also important for the regular users to update their profiles on their own.

 Assuming that your application has both frontend and backend, and your backend connects to Logto service through the M2M mechanism.